RShankar/Intro-to-Microprocessors/Lab Project Examples/NeoPixel LED/readme.md

 ![alt text](https://github.com/RShankar/Intro-to-Microprocessors/blob/master/Lab%20Project%20Examples/NeoPixel%20LED/NP4.jpg)

-The only change to the code is to move the delay from inside the main to inside NeoPixel_Stream
+The only change to the code is to move the delay from inside the main to inside NeoPixel_Stream.
+This can be seen in the given code.

 The delay is importaint as it tells the NeoPixel to update to the color that just got sent to it.